The Best Poop Songs for Potty Training

-Alright, the animation in this video is scary – for some reason, the kid has large eyes that express agony, while his parents’ eyes are black, expressionless dots – but its heart is in the right place, and the kid poops in the right place too, which is what it’s all about really.
+OK, so the animation in this video is admittedly a little scary: The kid has large eyes that express agony, while his parents’ eyes are black, expressionless dots.
+But the video’s heart is in the right place — and it also teaches kids to poop in the right place, which is the bottom line.

 Little Baby Bum: Potty Song

-Potty training your kid is going to require a lot of patience and repetition, not only on your part but their’s too.
-Accidents are going to happen and when they do, kids might feel ashamed or frustrated.
-This song, from the YouTube channel, Little Baby Bum, which specializes in nursery rhymes, teaches them not to poo-poo resilience and to keep trying until they get it right.
+Potty training your kid requires a lot of patience and repetition, not only on your part but theirs too.
+Accidents are going to happen and, when they do, kids might feel ashamed or frustrated.
+This song from the YouTube channel Little Baby Bum specializes in nursery rhymes, and this tune teaches them poo-poo resilience and to keep trying until they get it right.